sourcebots/docs/content/api/servo-board/servos.md

 title: Servos
 ---

 From the servo assembly, you can control the attached servos.
 By default, servos will be unpowered when your robot starts, and can freely rotate.
 Once you set a value, they then fix to that rotation.
-This also happens when you turn off your robot, or unplug your USB.
+This also happens when you turn off your robot, or unplug your USB stick.

 ## Querying servos